Patel: Etymology

 The Gujarati term paṭel, along with its cognate Marathi terms pāṭel and pāṭīl, are derived from the Prakrit word paṭṭaïl(l)a- "village headman", itself derived from the Sanskrit word paṭṭakila "tenant of royal land", a term first appearing in the Vetālapañcaviṃśatikā.

 Geographical distribution

 The surname historically originated in the Indian state of Gujarat, where it is amongst the most common of surnames.
 Today, the name is found across India, as well as in the Indian diaspora.

 In 2009, The Telegraph released a news article indicating that, in the United Kingdom, the surnames Patel and Singh now rank amongst native ones such as Smith and Jones.
 With those who immigrated to Germany during British colonial rule in India, Gujaratis used the variation "Pätel", with an umlaut, to better integrate with German society.

-It has been estimated that between one-sixth and 70% of all U.S. motels are owned by someone with the surname Patel.